K. E. Radhakrishna: As an editor

-DD-1 Chandana introduced him as an Eminent Educationist.

-Govt. of Karnataka made a documentary on him titled Nelada Siri.

-Political Activist
+Political activist

 He is the Vice President of the Karnataka Pradesh Congress Party, the chairman of Media and Communication cell and the Manifesto Committee for 2013 Karnataka Assemble Elections.
 He had contested as a JDS candidate from Bengaluru South Parliamentary Constituency and had lost to BJP stalwart Sri Anantakumar.
 He has held several important positions such as Member of Syndicate, Academic Council, Faculty of Arts and Board of Studies in English, Exam Review Committee, Sports Committee and College Development Council in Bangalore University.
 He is a member of Karnataka State Women's University Syndicate.